 To ensure the success of this industry-wide effort, it is critical to engage stakeholders throughout the healthcare system.
 By participating, organizations can have a direct impact in development of operating rules to reduce administrative burden.

-Our model continues to be guided by industry, for industry, and our Participating Organizations – of which we currently have over 130 – play a critical role in shaping the healthcare landscape and setting future direction.
+Our model continues to be guided by industry, for industry, and our Participating Organizations play a critical role in shaping the healthcare landscape and setting future direction.

 Impact of CAQH CORE Participants